First two-drug combination pill for HIV treatment.

 HIV treatment usually involves pills containing two inhibitors with important functions

-Before this landmark development, it was impossible for HIV patients to cover all of their needs through a single pill.
+Before this landmark development, it was impossible for people living with HIV to cover all of their needs through a single pill.
 ViiV Healthcare recently introduced a new treatment option after successful trials.

 One pill contains Integrase inhibitors

-Integrase inhibitors (INIs) are kinds of ARVs designed to block the function of integrase (a viral enzyme).
+Integrase inhibitors (INIs) are a type of ARVs designed to block the function of integrase (a viral enzyme).
 Integrase is what inserts the HIV viral genome into host cells.
 Because this function is vital for HIV to replicate itself, blocking it halts further spread of the virus.

 The other pill contains Nucleoside Reverse Transcriptase inhibitors

-Nucleoside Reverse Transcriptase Inhibitors (NRTIs), though, were the first drugs available to treat HIV.
+Nucleoside Reverse Transcriptase Inhibitors (NRTIs) were the first drugs available to treat HIV.
 Instead of inhibiting integrase, though, NRTIs inhibit something called reverse transcriptase.
 HIV cells heavily depend on reverse transcriptase for replication as well.
 Without this, the virus can’t copy itself at all.

 ‘Dovato’ – the new pill – now contains both inhibitors together

 ‘Dovato’, a new single-tablet antiretroviral regimen, now covers both functions.
 Manufacturer, ViiV Healthcare, is confident that this once-daily treatment application will help maintain a low viral load.
 ViiV is making it clear, though, that despite the medical revolution involved, this is not first-line therapy.